cli-ish/known-key-bruteforcer/README.md

 A Test with 28 Hashes was done in 45 minutes (1.0.0.0 to 254.255.255.255) and found all valid hash combos.

-If more speed is required its advised to use hashcat with a stronger cpu like this repos suggests https://github.com/chris408/known_hosts-hashcat
+If more speed is required its advised to use hashcat with a strong gpu like this repos suggests https://github.com/chris408/known_hosts-hashcat

 # Get or Build